SagarKarnik/SagarKarnik/README.md

 - 👋 Hi, I’m @SagarKarnik
 - 👩🏻‍💻 I am a Software Developer.
 Primaraly focused on C#.Net and Angular (typescript).
-- 💞️ I’m looking to collaborate on Nothing!
+- 💞️ I’m looking to collaborate on Learning DSA with C# (unusual🥴 I know, but lets do it).
+-

 <!---
 SagarKarnik/SagarKarnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.